pu2clr/SI4735/README.md

 ### Parts

-The table below shows the component parts used to build the radio prototype based on Si4735 and used the Slicon Labs SSOP Typical Application Schematic as main source.
+The table below shows the component parts used to build the radio prototype based on Si4735 and used the Silicon Labs SSOP Typical Application Schematic as main source.
 However, some parts were included by the author of this project.

 |Part	| Description |